BW Harnesses the Power of the Sun to Produce Clean Energy and Cost Savings

 The recently renovated Amelia Harding House for Sustainable Living, which houses 47 undergraduates, has the latest green technologies for sustainable living, including solar power, a vegetative roof, permeable pavers, rain gardens and on-site food production.
 Harding utilizes a solar system that is similar to the CIG project, but on a much smaller scale.

-A leader in sustainability programming as well, BW launched the Midwest's first undergraduate major in sustainability in Fall of 2008 and now offers an MBA in sustainability, along with community consulting services through the Institute for Sustainable Business Practice (ISBP) and the Sustainability Clinic.
+A leader in sustainability programming as well, BW launched the Midwest's first undergraduate major in sustainability in Fall of 2008 and provides community consulting services through the Institute for Sustainable Business Practice (ISBP) and the Sustainability Clinic.

 "All of these initiatives bolster BW's leadership position in the area of sustainability," said Dr. Krueger.
 "BW students are able to study sustainability in the classroom and practice sustainable living."